conversant-im/conversant-client-api/README.md

 #### Data flow.
 You application is hosted in an iframe.
 Commonication with the iframe is brokered through the `window.postMessage` api.
 The main conversant application connects to the cluster via a websocket.
 Messages all have a strong `type`.
 These types are the basis for interacting with the system.
 For more information on the `types` that are available to use as a thirs party developer, view the `types` documentation.
-* `conversant root` is the conversant.im site that maintains the websocket connection to the backend cluster.
+* `host` is the conversant.im site that maintains the websocket connection to the backend cluster.
-* `hosted application` referse to all applications that are loaded in the `personal` or `sync` iframes.
+* `application` referse to all applications that are loaded in the `personal` or `sync` iframes.
 These applications are communicated with over the `postMessage` channel.

 Data that enters the system via the websocket is pused to applications to react to.
-Additionally data that is pushed onto the stream will eventually make its way to the cluster via the websocket and results will be pushed down to the `conversant root` and then made available to your `hosted application`.
+Additionally data that is pushed onto the stream will eventually make its way to the cluster via the websocket and results will be pushed down to the `host` and then made available to your `application`.

 ## Usage
 ### Node